appbaseio/Docs/src/scalr/FAQs/jsapi.md

 ``Note:`` **pause()** vs **stop()** - pause() merely prevents emitting new 'data' event handlers, the response stream object still continues to capture the new events emitted by the searchStream() method.
 In contrast, stop() unsubscribes from the query and kills the response stream object.

-## stream results of a range query
+## Stream results of a range query

 Appbase.io implements a streaming interface for the entire [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/query-dsl.html) supported by ElasticSearch.
 So if we can compose a range query, making it return continuous results is easy.